-This blog post was authored by Micah Cohn, a member of the Tivnu 5 cohort.
-Coming to Tivnu from Atlanta, Georgia, Micah enjoys doing stand up comedy during his free time.
-He interns at the Lewis and Clark Law School’s Criminal Justice Reform Clinic, Sisters of the Road, and Tivnu construction.
+This blog post was authored by Micah Cohn, a member of the Tivnu 5 cohort from Atlanta, Georgia.
+When he’s not reading legal briefs, Micah enjoys stand up comedy and hanging out with fellow Tivnuniks.
+He interns at the Lewis and Clark Criminal Justice Reform Clinic (CJRC), Sisters of the Road, and Tivnu construction.

 I had an assignment in my English class in eighth grade: I had to write about what I wanted to be when I grew up and the steps I would need to take to get there.
 I wrote about being a lawyer.
 I didn’t pick that because I had my heart dead set on doing that, I picked it because I had a slight interest in it (and my teacher said I wasn’t allowed to do my paper on being a stand-up comic).
 I only started to actually consider being a lawyer at the beginning of my senior year of high school.
 At the time, I had no idea which of the many kinds of law I wanted to practice.
 After just a few months on the Tivnu Gap Year program, I can no longer say that is the case.